Greg Habeeb: Family

 Greg and Christy Habeeb have three children and live in Salem, Virginia.
 He is a partner at Gentry, Locke, Rakes & Moore, a business law firm in Roanoke, Virginia.
 Habeeb and his family attend the Restoration Church in Salem.
-Habeeb is a volunteer with Young Life, a youth ministry, and formerly served on the Board of Directors of Big Brothers Big Sisters of Southwest Virginia.
+Habeeb is a volunteer with Young Life, a youth ministry, and formerly served on the board of directors of Big Brothers Big Sisters of Southwest Virginia.
 He volunteers at the Military Family Support Center in Salem.
 Habeeb is of Lebanese descent.

 Political career

-Habeeb got his start in politics during college as intern for then Governor George Allen and subsequently for then Senator John Warner (R-VA).
-After practicing law in Richmond, Virginia from 2001-2004, Habeeb moved back to the Roanoke Valley.
+Habeeb got his start in politics during college as an intern for then Governor George Allen and subsequently for then Senator John Warner (R-VA).
+After practicing law in Richmond, Virginia from 2001 to 2004, Habeeb moved back to the Roanoke Valley.

 In 2007 he was elected Chairman of the Salem Republican Committee.
 During his tenure, the Salem Republican Committee grew from about 10 members to over 120 members.
 His work as Salem Republican Committee Chair was recognized by the Republican Party of Virginia which named him its statewide Unit Chair of the Year in 2007 and the 6th District Unit Chair of the Year in 2008.
 During this time, Habeeb also worked closely with then Delegate Morgan Griffith, who was the House Majority Leader.
 In November 2010, Griffith was elected to Congress in Virginia's 9th Congressional District, defeating long-time incumbent Rick Boucher.
 Griffith resigned from the House of Delegates in December.
 Habeeb, initially uninterested, reconsidered after receiving calls from many community members and several prominent party officials.

 On July 27, 2018, he announced that he would resign from the House of Delegates effective August 31, 2018, citing a desire to spend more time with his family.